jxjo/Xoptfoil-JX/readme.md

 Developers and linux users should download the complete repository.
 The build script (build_windows.bat and build_linux.sh) will start the compilation.

-Windows developers will have to install the [MinGW toolchain](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/)
+Windows developers will have to install the [MinGW toolchain](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/) for compilation.

 ## Meta and Contribution